aspose-html/aspose-html-reference-tutorials/content/english/net/rendering-html-documents/render-mhtml-as-xps/_index.md

 Aspose.HTML for .NET is a library that provides HTML manipulation and rendering capabilities for .NET developers.
 It allows you to work with HTML documents in various formats.

 ### Where can I download Aspose.HTML for .NET?
-You can download Aspose.HTML for .NET from the official release page [here](https://releases.aspose.com/html/net/).
+You can download Aspose.HTML for .NET from the release page [here](https://releases.aspose.com/html/net/).

 ### Is there a free trial available?
 Yes, you can access a free trial of Aspose.HTML for .NET [here](https://releases.aspose.com/).

 ### How can I get support for Aspose.HTML for .NET?
-You can seek support and assistance from the Aspose.HTML community on the official [forum](https://forum.aspose.com/).
+You can seek support and assistance from the Aspose.HTML community on the [forum](https://forum.aspose.com/).

 ### Can I purchase a temporary license for Aspose.HTML for .NET?
-Yes, you can obtain a temporary license from the official purchase page [here](https://purchase.aspose.com/temporary-license/).
+Yes, you can obtain a temporary license from the purchase page [here](https://purchase.aspose.com/temporary-license/).